 “Their keen eye for talent, refined sense of aesthetic, and willingness to help nurture talent have resulted in a spectacular collection of work created by current students, alumni, and some of the great photographers of our time.”

-Current gallery curator Jackie Heigle, also a media arts professor, said the first plan for the archive is to produce a public online catalogue of the entire collection, which she estimates includes as many as 1,500 prints.
-Such an effort will provide opportunities for student internships to help update digital records, she said.
+Gallery curator Jackie Heigle, also a media arts professor, said the first plan for the archive is to produce a public online catalog of the entire collection, which she estimates includes as many as 1,500 prints.
+The effort will provide opportunities for student internships to help update digital records, she said.

 “Our goal is to provide an online presentation of all the works in the collection so that people can look online to see what is there,” Heigle said.
 “And if they want to see the original works, which might be the case for people doing research … then we’ll bring the works out.”

-He also noted that the addition of the archive allows the gallery to expand the types of exhibits featured while providing another layer of instruction to a “unique” photography program at MTSU that can train students in creative/fine arts photography, commercial photography and documentary photography.
+He also noted that adding the archive allows the gallery to expand the types of exhibits it features and provides another layer of instruction to a “unique” photography program at MTSU, which can train students in creative/fine arts photography, commercial photography and documentary photography.

-Rouslin recalled how she and Jimison opened their home to the many visual artists over the years who had exhibits featured at the gallery.
+Rouslin recalled how she and Jimison opened their home to the many visual artists over the years whose exhibits were featured at the gallery.
 She’s asked Heigle for a list of all the exhibits hosted by the gallery during her husband’s tenure.

 The Baldwin Photographic Collection and Archive inside the Miller Education Center is available to the public by appointment only.
 To set up an appointment, email Heigle at Jackie.Heigle@mtsu.edu.